Gaggo00/1883922_Ndannamo/Documentazione/Student_doc.md

 - TYPE: backend
 - DESCRIPTION: Allows a user to see and modify their personal data, and to accept or refuse invitations sent by other users.
 - PORTS: 8080
 - TECHNOLOGICAL SPECIFICATION: Microservice realized in Java using the SpringBoot framework.
-It uses a PostgreSQL database and exposes a REST interface on port 8080.
+It connects to a PostgreSQL database hosted by the Postgres_main container, and exposes a REST interface on port 8080.
 - SERVICE ARCHITECTURE:
 <description of the architecture of the microservice>